rsmith-nl/nctools/README.rst

 Most programs use the ``nctools`` modules.
 The dxfreader submodule can extract LINE, ARC, CIRCLE and POLYLINE entities from a DXF file.
 Note that it does *not* handle other entities like BLOCK.
 The module _assumes_ that the units in the file are millimeters.
-It also only writes nc code in centi-inches.
+It writes nc code in centi-inches.

-At this time these programs are going through a rewrite, done on the ‘develop’ branch.
+At this time these programs have gone through a rewrite, done on the ‘develop’ branch.

 Requirements
 ============
 * Python 3.
-(Developed with Python 3.4 and 3.5)
+(Developed with Python 3.4+)
 * the ``cairo`` library and its python bindings for ``dxf2pdf`` and ``nx2pdf``